The BG Language Creation Guide

 #10: Syntax

 To build sentences, you must answer questions about word order and other syntactic constructions.
 Answer the following questions.
 Make sure you give glossed examples for each.
-Remember to use all the morphology you have established so far.
-If you said that you mark present tense or that verbs agree with subjects, you have to do that.
-If you have used phrases or whole sentences in earlier sections before you formally established these grammatical rules, you may change your mind at this point.
+Remember to use all the morphology you have established so far. for example, if you said that you mark present tense or that verbs agree with subjects, you have to do that.
+If you have used phrases or whole sentences in earlier sections, you may change your mind at this point.
 However, do remember to go back and change those examples to avoid inconsistency in your final write-up.

 1. Do you have articles?
-How do you show definite and indefinite forms?
-Note that the best answer to this question is a bit of a cop out.
+Note that the "best" answer to this question is a bit of a cop out.
 Each language which has definite articles follows different rules and has different details for their use.
-So, while it is true that both english and Spanish have definite and indefinite articles, there are places where Spanish uses the definite article where English does not.
+So, while it is true that both English and Spanish have definite and indefinite articles, there are places where Spanish uses the definite article where English does not.
 Creating a new set of rules for when to use definite articles is beyond the scope of this project.
-Choose one of the possibilities below and be prepared to stick with it:
+Languages without articles have different mechanisms for showing definiteness and for marking topics.
+Those are also beyond the immediate scope of this project.
+So, with an acknowledgement that we are taking the easy way out, choose one of the possibilities below, and be prepared to stick with it:

-• Your language has a definite article and no indefinite article.
+• The language has a definite article and no indefinite article.
 Create it and describe its allomorphs if any.
 The definite article works the same way as the English one does.

-• Your language has an indefinite article and no definite article.
+• The language has an indefinite article and no definite article.
 Create it and describe its allomorphs if any.
 The indefinite article works the same way as the English one does.

-• Your language has both a definite and indefinite article.
+• The language has both a definite and indefinite article.
 Create them and describe their allomorphs if any.
 They work the same way as the English ones do.

-2. What is the order of subject, object and verb in your language?
-Translate and gloss the following sentences to demonstrate.
+2. What is the order of subject, object and verb in the language? (this was determined in step 6, if there are no changes, just repeat that here.
+Translate and gloss the following sentences to demonstrate once again.

-As you translate the first sentence, you will notice that you do not have the verb that precisely corresponds to 'light'.
+As you translate the first sentence, notice that you do not have the verb that precisely corresponds to 'light'.
 Translation is not just a matter of plugging words like puzzle pieces from one language to another.
 Ask yourself what the sentence means and choose words from your language that will convey that meaning.
 Work with what you have: do not create new words each time you come upon a tricky bit of translation.
-You can translate this sentence with the verbs you made in step 6.
+You can translate this sentence in several different ways with the verbs you made in step 6.

 • We lit a fire.